-If you are staying near the Seville center area like we did (we stayed at Hotel Madrid Seville), you can explore the Metropol Parasol on either days.
+If you are staying near the Seville center area as we did (we stayed at Hotel Madrid Seville), you can explore the Metropol Parasol on either day.

 What is so unique about this place is the building’s characteristic waffle-mushroom like structure.
 The structure is beautiful to look at and you can also go up the mushroom for some city views (especially if you missed the Giralda tower views, here is your chance).

 The locals lovingly call the building as Las Setas de la Encarnación (Incarnation’s mushrooms).